-Subsequent events-In October 2023, holders of \$60 million and \$41 million aggregate principal amount of the 4.00% Senior Guaranteed Exchangeable Bonds and the 4.625% Senior Guaranteed Exchangeable Bonds, respectively, exchanged such bonds under the terms of the governing indenture at the applicable exchange rate of 190.4762 and 290.6618 Transocean Ltd. shares, respectively, per \$1,000 note.
+Subsequent events-In October 2023, holders of \$60 million and \$41 million aggregate principal amount of the 4.00% Senior Guaranteed Exchangeable Bonds, respectively, exchanged such bonds under the terms of the governing indenture at the applicable exchange rate of 190.4762 and 290.6618 Transocean Ltd. shares, respectively, per \$1,000 note.
 As part of the transactions, we delivered an aggregate 26.5 million Transocean Ltd. shares, including an aggregate 3.1 million additional shares to such holders.